 Encyclopedias of ornament, book illustration and ceramics are some of the reference works we have produced.
 A history of industrial design, Objects of Desire by Adrian Forty, has been continuously in print since 1979 and Charles Rennie Mackintosh: The Complete Furniture, Furniture Designs and Drawings by Roger Billcliffe, is now in its fourth completely revised edition.

-Our books of film criticism grew out of the now-legendary film journal, MOVIE, founded, edited, designed and published by Ian Cameron.
-Titles include two highly acclaimed anthologies on film noir and the western, as well as critical books on Katharine Hepburn, Clint Eastwood, Astaire & Rogers, and the English films of Alfred Hitchcock, and a study of melodramatic and comedic modes in Hollywood cinema.
+film noir and the western, as well as critical books on Katharine Hepburn, Clint Eastwood, Astaire & Rogers, and the English films of Alfred Hitchcock, and a study of melodramatic and comedic modes in Hollywood cinema.

 Two lavishly illustrated books chronicling the history of the illustration of flora and fauna, encyclopedias of rocks and minerals and of shells, and two books put together in association with Greenpeace – on coral reefs and fresh water – are among our natural history titles.
 Books by the watercolour artist Gordon Beningfield celebrated the English countryside and drew early attention to the threats faced by wildlife from environmental pollution and industrial farming techniques.